ℹ About Our Rankings

 Look for Units Designed for Odors

-Air purifiers with dual-layer technology are necessary.
-Odor control activated carbon filters are the gold standard for trapping VOCs.
-Units with our proprietary ARC Formula™ are especially effective at eliminating even the strongest odors.
+Air purifiers with dual-layer technology are best.
+Look for odor control activated carbon filters.
+Units with the ARC Formula™ are great at removing strong odors.

 Prioritize Quiet Operation Models